hashimaziz88/ALXBE_Capstone_Django/README.md

 ### License

-This project is free to use and belongs to Hashim Aziz Muhammad, contact hashimazizm@gmail.com fr usage details.
+This project is free to use and belongs to Hashim Aziz Muhammad, contact hashimazizm@gmail.com for usage details.

 ### Acknowledgements